GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/single-endpoint/en.md

 If module "GraphiQL for Single Endpoint" is enabled, then the single endpoint's GraphiQL client becomes publicly available.

-To open it, click on link "🟢 GraphiQL (public client for the single endpoint)" on the plugin's menu:
+To open it, click on link "🟢 GraphiQL (public client for single endpoint)" on the plugin's menu:

 ![Single endpoint's link to the GraphiQL client](../../images/single-endpoint-graphiql-link.png)